2.3.3sr2 – SRTC Procedure: Committees

 President’s Leadership Cabinet

 The purpose of the President’s Leadership Cabinet (PLC) is to provide administrative leadership in support of the College Mission.
 PLC has as its primary duties to guide the development and implementation of strategic and operational plans; approve and update procedures; monitor results for the Technical College System of Georgia (TCSG) College Performance Goals and Benchmarks; approve the academic year calendar; review and approve personnel evaluation instruments; and ensure compliance with SACSCOC and TCSG requirements, policies, and procedures.
 The PLC provides oversight for all standing and ad hoc committees and Faculty Senate.
-The PLC is comprised of the President, Provost/Vice President for Academic Affairs, six Vice Presidents, and the Executive Assistant to the President.
+The PLC is comprised of the President, Executive Vice President and Vice President for Student Affairs, six Vice Presidents, and the Executive Assistant to the President.

 The Faculty Senate exists to promote continuous quality and improvement in the instructional programs at Southern Regional by providing a mechanism for faculty to participate in the decision-making process of the College, specifically concerning academic procedures in fundamental areas as curriculum, subject matter and methods of instruction, faculty status, faculty development, and those aspects of student life which relate to the educational process.
 The Faculty Senate aims to promote understanding and cooperation in support of the Mission of the College.